rsdoiel/antenna/science_and_technology.md

 ## Biden said to weigh global limits on AI exports in 11th-hour trade war blitz

-date: 2025-01-09, updated: 2025-01-09, from: The Register (UK I.T.
+date: 2025-01-09, updated: 2025-01-10, from: The Register (UK I.T.
 News)

-<h4>China faces outright ban while others vie for Uncle Sam&#39;s favor</h4> <p>The Biden administration is reportedly weighing new limits in the ongoing US-China trade war, which would ban high-end AI accelerators to adversary nations and impose restrictions on AI models for others.…</p>
+<h4>China faces outright ban while others vie for Uncle Sam&#39;s favor</h4> <p><strong>updated</strong>  The Biden administration is reportedly weighing new limits in the ongoing US-China trade war, which would ban high-end AI accelerators to adversary nations and impose restrictions on AI models for others.…</p>

 <br>